Planning a trip to Tanzania? this travel guide to Dar Es Salam Tanzania will give you an idea of what to expect in the financial hub of Tanzania.

 The price of fast food is normally within $5 for a single meal.
 Indian restaurants are many in Dar Es Salaam which I found on the “Jamhoriat Street” in Dar Es Sallam, that also cost around $7 to $8 for a good quality meal including soft drinks.

 Local food is vastly available on the streets of Dar Es Salaam which cost as little as $1 for lunch or dinner.
 Local food is the cheapest among all.

 A guy who became my guide in Dar Es Salaam was always having that local food for $1, local food included some rice and daal on it.

-many other local food including sea food was also served on the streets and in small restaurants.
+Much other local food including seafood was also served on the streets and in small restaurants.

 What to See in Dar Es Salaam